solo-io/workshops/gloo-edge/gloo-edge/README.md

 ## Lab Environment

-The following Lab environment consists of a Kubernetes environment deployed locally using kind, during this workshop we are going to deploy a demo application and expose/protect it using Gloo Edge.
+The lab environment consists of a Kubernetes environment deployed locally using kind.

 In this workshop we will:
 * Deploy a demo application (Istio's [bookinfo](https://istio.io/latest/docs/examples/bookinfo/) demo app) on a k8s cluster and expose it through Gloo Edge